 Next to the esplanade of the Justice Gate (Puerta de la Justicia), which is the entrance to the complex of the Alhambra, you will find on the left side the Charles V Pillar.
 It is a three-spout fountain built by Pedro Machuca under the orders of the Count of Tendilla in the 16th century and was restored in the 17th century by the local architect Alonso de Mena.

 It is also possible to get to the Alhambra on foot via Cuesta del Rey Chico, which means the Little King's Slope, so called in honour of the last Nasrid king, Boabdil «el Chico» («the Little King»).
 This street is popularly known as Cuesta de los Chinos, or Pebble Slope, because of its paving.
+(Distance from Paseo de los Tristes to the Access Pavillon: 860 m)

 This street starts from the left bank of the river Darro, at the end of the Paseo del Padre Manjón, popularly called the «Paseo de los Tristes», which means Sad People's Avenue, as it was part of the road that the funeral processions took to the old cemetery.
 The slope goes along the fortress and comes to an end at the Mimbre, next to Fuentepeña (Generalife's esplanade).